 Millions use it, Facebook bought it and Instagram still has no business plan!
-Nevertheless, the photo sharing platform grows and has now passed the milestone of 100 millions monthly active users, two and a half years after its launch.
+Nevertheless, the photo-sharing platform grows and has now passed the milestone of 100 million monthly active users, two and a half years after its launch.

 Instagram was one of the first applications to offer a simplistic interface (today a standard), maybe even before the main social platforms like Facebook, Twitter or Foursquare.